Documentation Index

 1. Click Next to navigate to the Feedback page.

-The feedback page is for providing information to Okta about how you configure the application.
-Select the This is an internal app that we have created checkbox and click Finish.
+The Feedback page is for providing information to Okta about how you configure the application.

 Feedback section for Okta SAML integration with highlighted internal app description.

-1. Navigate to Sign On tab, and scroll down to Attribute statements.
+1. In your Okta application, navigate to the Sign On tab and scroll down to Attribute statements.

-2. Expand the Show legacy configuration and click Edit on Profile attribute statements.
+2. Expand Show legacy configuration and click Edit on Profile attribute statements.

 Okta Admin Console displaying applications and attribute statements configuration options.